GallowayLabMIT/protocols/docs/protocols/tc/virus/platE_prod.rst

 1. Collect media from Plat-Es again and reinfect/retransduce the cells for a second day.

 .. note::
     Centrifugation of target cells with virus (spinfection) can improve infection efficiency.
 Spinfection is typically performed on the second day of transduction.
-After adding desired virus to cells, plates can be centrifuged at 1500x g for 90 minutes at 32 °C and then returned to the incubator. **Centrifugation of virus should always be performed with caps on the buckets.**
+Spinfection protocol is :ref:`here <spinfection>`.

 Day Six (1 dpi):